diodechain/website/app.md

   title: Operate protected
   heading: For teams
   content: |
-    Diode creates secure tunnels between your team members that form a "security perimeter" (a Zone).
-Each Zone has built-in collaboration and visualization capabilities.
+    Diode Collab&trade; creates secure tunnels between your team members in a "security perimeter" (a Zone).
+Each Zone has built-in chat, file, and web browsing capabilities.
 It is a decentralized “local first” solution that doesn’t rely on third party servers - your team will be operating in one of the most protected environments possible.

-    The Diode network ensures that not even Diode has access to your team’s communications, information, or activity.
+    The Diode Network&trade; ensures that not even Diode has access to your team’s communications, information, or activity.
   buttons:
   - title: See how teams are using Diode
     class: btn--blank btn--arrow